micleavor/edx-platform/docs/en_us/course_authors/source/running_course/course_grades.rst

 * The x-axis indicates the number of points that students can receive for the problem, unweighted.
 Although decimal values are marked on the x-axis, each score is a whole number.
-The whole number value at the left of an interval is the score that applies to the corresponding plotted bar.
+The whole number value at the left of a plotted bar is the score that applies to it.

-* The y-axis indicates a number of students who have answered and checked the problem.
+* The y-axis indicates the number of students who have answered and checked the problem.

-* Above the graph, a number of "students scored" displays.
-This number indicates the total number of database records that exist for that problem.
-In addition to students who have answered the questions and checked their answers to receive a score, this total also includes students who have opened the problem but have not yet completed it.
+* Above the graph, a number of **students scored** displays.
+This number indicates the total number of database records that exist for the problem: it includes not only students who have answered and checked the problem to receive a score, but also students who have opened the problem but not yet completed it.

 * An automated process runs approximately weekly on the edX servers to update score histograms.
-This process runs less frequently than the process that updates the student answer distribution report, so at certain times during the course the number of students shown in a score histogram can be quite different than the **Count** for the same problem in a student answer distribution report.
+This process runs less frequently than the process that updates the student answer distribution report: at certain times during a course the number of students shown in a score histogram can be quite different than the **Count** for the same problem in a student answer distribution report.